nostalgebraist/nostalgebraist-autoresponder/docs/overview.md

 ##### Sampling beyond the context window

 GPT-J can only "see" a window of 2048 tokens at any one time.
-(To avoid intermittent OOMs, I actually limit the window to a somewhat shorter length in practice, varying with GPU type.)

 This can be problematic when the conversational context is very long, e.g. a long reblog thread.
 If the full context is longer than the window length, you have to truncate it to give the model room to write anything, and there is a tradeoff between how much the bot can write and how much of the context it can see.

 To make this easier, I do sampling with multiple steps ([code here](https://github.com/nostalgebraist/nostalgebraist-autoresponder/blob/docs-reference-commit/src/ml/generator_model_torch.py#L74-L173)).
 I truncate all prompts on the left to give the model at least 256 tokens of room to write.
 When the context window is full, I truncate it on the left again, and write the next 256 tokens.
 This repeats until either

 - the model indicates the text is complete with the `<|endoftext|>` token
 - the number of tokens in the model's continuation has reached some max value (currently 1600)